wp-plugins/external-featured-image/readme.txt

 == Upgrade Notice ==

-= 1.1.0 =
+= 1.2.0 =
-Define the ALT attribute of your external featured images.
+Bug fix when quick editing a post.
+Some minor improvements.